-- 2.3 Learning and development - we will ensure that all colleagues and Board members who carry out procurement activities are trained to a level suitable to their level of involvement in procurement activities.
-We will also utilise the services of professional procurement consultancies for any complex tenders where considered appropriate and to minimise risk. - 2.4 Procurement management information - we will set up information systems to store procurement management data, analyse and then use the information provided to inform our procurement decisions. - 2.5 Value for money - all procurement will be based on obtaining the best value for money taking into account both quality and cost, including the social benefits which may be obtained.
-The MEAT will be followed. - 2.6 Performance management - we will develop our performance management systems to ensure continuous improvement in the procurement function and in contract management.
+- 2.3 Learning and development we will ensure that all colleagues and Board members who carry out procurement activities are trained to a level suitable to their level of involvement in procurement activities.
+We will also utilise the services of professional procurement consultancies for any complex tenders where considered appropriate and to minimise risk. - 2.4 Procurement management information we will set up information systems to store procurement management data, analyse and then use the information provided to inform our procurement decisions. - 2.5 Value for money all procurement will be based on obtaining the best value for money taking into account both quality and cost, including the social benefits which may be obtained.
+The MEAT will be followed. - 2.6 Performance management we will develop our performance management systems to ensure continuous improvement in the procurement function and in contract management.

-- 2.7 Regeneration - we shall use our procurement activities as far as legally possible to contribute to the regeneration of the communities in which we work. - 2.8 Community benefits - will be identified and where appropriate included within our procurement processes in cases where we expect our expenditure to exceed a £4 million threshold over the life of the contract.
-Where, appropriate and feasible, Community Benefits will be considered on an individual basis for contracts below this threshold level. - 2.9 Sustainability - effective procurement will help to support the raising of awareness of sustainability issues amongst colleagues and customers, meeting environmental standards, increasing energy efficiency, reducing emissions and aiming to tackle fuel poverty.
+- 2.7 Regeneration - we shall use our procurement activities as far as legally possible to contribute to the regeneration of the communities in which we work.
+Local suppliers will always be encouraged and supported to participate in our contract tenders and advice and support is made available from the Asset Manager. - 2.8 Community benefits - will be identified and where appropriate included within our procurement processes in cases where we expect our expenditure to exceed a £4 million threshold over the life of the contract.
+Where appropriate and feasible.
+Community Benefits will be considered on an individual basis for contracts below this threshold level. - 2.9 Sustainability - effective procurement will help to support the raising of awareness of sustainability issues amongst colleagues and customers, meeting environmental standards, increasing energy efficiency, reducing emissions and aiming to tackle fuel poverty.
 For suppliers, requirements will vary according to the commodity being procured but we expect demonstrations of compliance with good sustainability practice throughout the supply chain. - 2.10 Technology - innovation and industry advances will change what we may be able to offer to tenants and other customers over the coming years.
 Our ICT strategy will be the key to ensuring that: our technology systems are fit for purpose; that we develop more integrated service delivery options, we are open to advances in technology solutions within the home and within our administration as part of our procurement and that FHG keeps pace with advancing technology.